Russia pummels Ukraine’s No. 2 city as convoy nears Kyiv - NewsBreak

 Russia pummels Ukraine’s No. 2 city as convoy nears Kyiv

-KYIV, Ukraine (AP) — Russian forces stepped up their attacks on populated urban areas Tuesday, bombarding the central square in Ukraine’s second-largest city and Kyiv’s main TV tower.
-Ukraine’s president accused Moscow of a blatant campaign of terror and vowed: “Nobody will forgive.
-Nobody will forget.”
+KYIV, Ukraine (AP) — Russian strikes pounded the central square in Ukraine’s second-largest city and other civilian sites Tuesday in what the country’s president condemned as a blatant campaign of terror by Moscow.
+“Nobody will forgive.
+Nobody will forget,” vowed President Volodymyr Zelenskyy.

-Ukrainian authorities said five people were killed and five wounded in the attack on the TV tower, which is a couple miles from central Kyiv and a short walk from numerous apartment buildings.
-Officials said a TV control room and a power substation were hit, and Ukrainian TV channels stopped broadcasting.

-And Russian forces pressed their attack on other towns and cities across the country, including at or near the strategic ports of Odesa and Mariupol in the south.

-Day 6 of the biggest ground war in Europe since World War II found Russia increasingly isolated, beset by tough sanctions that have thrown its economy into turmoil and left the country practically friendless, apart from a few countries like China, Belarus and North Korea.
+Day 6 of the biggest ground war in Europe since World War II found Russia increasingly isolated by tough economic sanctions that have thrown its economy its disarray and left the country practically friendless, apart from China and Belarus.

 In Kharkiv, Ukraine’s second-biggest city, with a population of about 1.5 million, at least six people were killed when the region’s Soviet-era administrative building was hit.
 Explosions tore through residential areas, and a maternity ward was moved to an underground shelter.

-Ukrainian President Volodymyr Zelenskyy pronounced the attack on the main square “frank, undisguised terror,” blaming a Russian missile and calling it a war crime.
+Zelenskyy called the attack on Kharkiv’s main square “frank, undisguised terror,” blaming a Russian missile and calling it a war crime.
 “This is state terrorism of the Russian Federation,” he said.

 In an emotional appeal to the European Parliament later, Zelenskyy said: “We are fighting also to be equal members of Europe.
 I believe that today we are showing everybody that is what we are.”

-He said 16 children had been killed around Ukraine on Monday, and he mocked Russia’s claim that it is going after only military targets.
+He said 16 children had been killed on Monday, and he mocked Russia’s claim that it is going after only military targets.

 “Where are the children, what kind of military factories do they work at?
 What tanks are they going at, launching cruise missiles?”
 Zelenskyy said.

-Human Rights Watch said it documented a cluster bomb attack outside a hospital in Ukraine’s east in recent days.
-Local residents also reported the use of the weapons in Kharkiv and the village of Kiyanka, though there was no independent confirmation.
+In a worrying development, Human Rights Watch said it documented a cluster bomb attack outside a hospital in Ukraine’s east in recent days.
+Local residents have also reported the use of the munitions in Kharkiv and the village of Kiyanka, though there was no independent confirmation.

-If the allegations are confirmed, that would represent a new level of brutality in the war and could lead to even further isolation of Russia.
+If confirmed, that would represent a worrying new level of brutality in the war and could lead to even further isolation in Russia.

-Many military experts worry that the Kharkiv attacks mean Russia could be shifting tactics in Ukraine.
-Moscow’s strategy in Chechnya and Syria was to use massive artillery and air bombardments to pulverize cities and crush fighters’ resolve.
+The Kremlin denied Tuesday that it has used such weapons and insisted again that its forces only have struck military targets — despite evidence documented by Associated Press reporters of shelling of homes, schools and hospitals.

-The International Criminal Court’s chief prosecutor said he plans to open an investigation into possible war crimes in the invasion.
+The International Criminal Court’s chief prosecutor said earlier this week that he plans to open an investigation into possible war crimes.

-Unbowed by Western condemnation, Russian officials upped their threats of escalation, days after raising the specter of nuclear war.
+Unbowed by Western condemnation, Russian officials upped their threats of escalation, days after raising the specter of a nuclear attack.
 A top Kremlin official warned that the West’s “economic war” against Russia could turn into a “real one.”

-The first talks Monday between the two sides yielded no stop in the fighting, though they agreed to another meeting in the coming days.
+The first talks Monday between Ukraine and Russia yielded no stop in the fighting, though the two sides agreed to another meeting in the coming days.

 Throughout the country, many Ukrainian civilians spent another night huddled in shelters, basements or corridors.
 More than a half-million people have fled the country, and the U.N. human rights office said it has recorded the deaths of 136 civilians.
 The real toll is believed to be far higher.